Cremation

 Some families have their entire funeral service in the crematorium chapel, while others hold the service elsewhere and invite immediate family and very close friends to attend the committal afterwards.

-There are so many options and different ways to have a cremation.
-At the arrangement meeting, Mary or Stu will talk you through the options and help you decide what will be best for you.
+At the arrangement meeting, we will talk you through the options and help you decide what would be best for you.

 What can’t be cremated